ShareinSK/timeline-image-chart/README.md

 takes current date as start date.
 This chart allows the user to use images in the time series.

 ## Usage
+You can either install using `bower` or clone this repo.

+`bower install timeline-image-chart`

 Include `timelineImageChartApp` in your app.js module.